WARA (AM): 2010s

-2010

 In May 2010, Jeff Santos, who bought time on WWZN in Boston to air progressive talk, announced on his show that they were buying time on WARL as well, in full force by May 31, 2010.
 Santos' show went off WARL in 2012.

-2013

-On May 6, 2013, WARL leased out much of its morning schedule (from 6 a.m. to noon) Mondays through Saturdays to Southeastern Massachusetts Broadcasting, which uses the time for talk shows and a radio classifieds program; these programs, branded SoMa 1320, are directed toward Bristol County, as opposed to the entire Providence market.
+On May 6, 2013, WARL leased out much of its morning schedule (from 6 a.m. to noon) Mondays through Saturdays to Southeastern Massachusetts Broadcasting, which used the time for talk shows and a radio classifieds program; these programs, branded SoMa 1320, were directed toward Bristol County, as opposed to the entire Providence market.
 The programming began as a six-month trial period.

-2014

 On April 13, 2014, WARL changed its call sign to WRNP.

-2015

-On March 20, 2015, the ADD Radio Group agreed to donate the WRNP license to Attleboro Access Cable Systems, which will convert the station to noncommercial operation.
+On March 20, 2015, the ADD Radio Group agreed to donate the WRNP license to Attleboro Access Cable Systems, which converted the station to noncommercial operation.
 The new owners changed the station's callsign back to WARA; the WRNP callsign was not included in the donation.
 The donation was completed on May 5, 2015, with the return of the WARA call sign following the next day.